mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 📅 2026-04-30 |

-| Tags | #tag |
+| Tags | #Tag |

-#security #patch |
+#sicherheit #patch |

 | OSCAL links | &OSCAL|...|... |

-Direct link to OSCAL controls |
+Direct link to OSCAL Controls |

-| POA&M references | &POAM|...|... |
+| POA&M References | &POAM|...|... |

-Direct link to remediation items |
+Direct link to measures |

 - Highlighter, notes, freehand drawing, shapes, text insertion

-Browser tab — integrated web browser
+Browser tab — Built-in web browser

 Global vs. private bookmarks

-| Property | Global bookmarks | Private bookmarks |
+| Property | Global Bookmarks | Private Bookmarks |

 |---|---|---|

-| Purpose | Team resources, shared references | Personal collection |
+| Purpose | Team resources, shared references | Personal Collection |

 | Location | data/global-browser-bookmarks/ |